beginning of content

 What happens during an STI test?

-There are different types of STI test.
-The type you should have will depend on your individual situation.
-Your doctor may ask you some questions to assess your risk of STIS and decide which test you need.
+There are different types of STI tests.
+The type you have will depend on your individual situation and symptoms.
+Your doctor may ask you some questions to assess your risk of STIs and decide which test you need.

 What does an STI test cost?

+If you have a Medicare card, STI testing should be free.
 Pathology testing is often bulk billed so there will be no cost to you.
-You may have to pay to see the doctor, or you may be bulk billed.
-Sexual health clinic services are often free.
+In some cases, you may need to pay to see the doctor.

 How can I get tested?